 By: Sharon Aron Baron

 On Wednesday night, parents had the chance to ask their school board members questions in their “Conversation with the District” event at Coral Springs High School.
-On many parent’s minds were the recent proposals involving boundary changes affecting Parkland schools which threatened to divide one community, and as well as send many on busses far away from their homes.
+On many of their minds were the recent proposals involving boundary changes affecting Parkland schools which threatened to divide one community, and as well as send many on busses far away from their homes.

-Residents from the Coral Springs community of Heron Bay as well as those who have purchased or contracted homes in the newly developed “wedge” area of Parkland were concerned that their community may be broken up or bussed to other schools to meet class size requirements based on boundary proposals by school board member Abby Freedman.
+Residents from the Coral Springs and Parkland community of Heron Bay as well as those who have purchased or contracted homes in the newly developed “wedge” area of Parkland were concerned that their community may be broken up or bussed to other schools to meet class size requirements based on boundary proposals by school board member Abby Freedman.
 See Boundary Proposals

 “I think it’s important that we currently do not displace currently enrolled children in Heron Heights,” one parent said.